 Eat, drink, and meet local at DeSoto’s Central Market, located in the historic downtown Phoenix’s DeSoto building.
 In addition to a full rent out (600 people), the Market offers three event spaces: the Community Room (20 people), the Mezzanine (150 people), the Patio (250 people), which totals 15,300 sq. ft of meeting and event space.
 The Central Market also offers a dining package for 10-400 guests that features farm-to-table cuisine from a local venue.
 By hosting our next meeting or event at the Desoto Market, you’ll immerse your guests in the Phoenix culture, giving them an experience they will not forget.

 With two on-site conference centers totaling more than 316,000 sq. ft of meeting and space and 21 outdoor venues, the Fairmont Scottsdale Prince is the largest worldwide meeting and event property within the Fairmont group.
 Not only does the Fairmount accommodate all size events, but guests can also stay in one of the five-star 750 rooms.
 When your guests are not meeting in one of the event venues, they can enjoy the award-winning Well & Being Spa, the golf course, or even one of the five pools, including a rooftop pool.
 The Princess will not disappoint your guests.

 Photo Credit: Fairmont Scottsdale Princess

-Although the Chase Field is home of Arizona’s Diamondbacks, the space was designed for more than just baseball.
+Although the Chase Field is home of the Arizona Diamondbacks, the space was designed for more than just baseball.
 Chase Field offers meeting and event planners 28 different venues, which can accommodate 13 to 5,000 people.
-Whether you choose to host your event in the All-Star suite, the Batter’s Box, the Beer Garden, or rent out the field, Chase Field’s unique venues will help you hit a home run with your attendees.
+Whether you choose to host your event in the All-Star suite, the Batter’s Box, the Beer Garden, or rent out the field, Chase Field’s unique venues will help you hit a homerun with your attendees.

 Photo Credit: MLB – Chase Field